ImSeelay/ImSeelay/README.md

 I'm [Aman Seelay](https://www.seelay.in)

-Creative Designer, Web Developer and a part time Digital Artist.
+Creative Designer, Frontend Developer, and Freelance [Digital Artist](https://art.seelay.in) practicing minimalism, designing and building beautiful digital products and experiences.
+[EDM lover](https://pl.seelay.in) in search of flow, [Writing](https://www.seelay.in/blog) about art & design.

 **💻 My Skills & Tools I use**